PFXF: Question & Answer

 Does PFXF Distribute Return of Capital?

+Yes.
 Return of capital (ROC) is a payment received from an investment that is not considered taxable income, but instead reduces a shareholder's cost basis and may be recognized as a capital gain at the final sale of the investment.
 Real estate investment trusts (REITs) are one type of investment that typically have distributions containing a component of ROC.
 This is due to special tax treatments for REITs, like depreciation adjustments, that reduce taxable income without reducing the amount of cash available for distribution.
-Due to PFXF’s underlying exposure to securities of REITs, a portion of the fund’s distribution may be considered ROC as the fund distributes all of its net cash received from investments (including ROC) to investors.
-Investors may receive a “Section 19 notice” accompanying a distribution from PFXF which estimates the portion of PFXF’s current and fiscal year-to-date distribution comprising return of capital.
+Due to PFXF’s underlying exposure to REIT securities, a portion of the fund’s distribution may be considered ROC as it distributes all of its net cash received from investments (including ROC) to investors.
+Investors may receive a “Section 19 notice” accompanying a distribution from PFXF, which estimates the portion of PFXF’s current and fiscal year-to-date distribution comprising a return of capital.
 Please view PFXF’s Tax Documents and visit VanEck’s Tax Center for more information on the portion of return of capital paid by PFXF.

 How can investors buy VanEck ETFs?